Benny Montgomery: Professional career

 Montgomery was selected by the Colorado Rockies with the eighth overall pick in the 2021 Major League Baseball draft.
 Montgomery signed with the Rockies for a bonus of $5 million.
 Montgomery was assigned to the Rookie-level Arizona Complex League Rockies to start his professional career and batted .340 over 14 games.
 He opened the 2022 season with the Fresno Grizzlies of the Single-A California League.

+Montgomery spent the 2023 season with the High–A Spokane Indians, playing in 109 games and batting .251/.336/.370 with 10 home runs, 51 RBI, and 18 stolen bases.

+Montgomery was assigned to the Double–A Hartford Yard Goats to begin the 2024 season.
+In 11 appearances, he hit .283/.313/.500 with two home runs, 10 RBI, and three stolen bases.
+On May 12, 2024, Montgomery underwent surgery to repair a left shoulder injury.